-For a more in-depth read on how the Bitcoin Bridge works, please read the following articles.
+For a more in-depth read on how the Avalanche Bridge works, please read the following articles.

 For any additional questions, please view our other knowledge base articles or contact a support team member via the chat button.